Coll Bird Festival 2018

 Is the corncrake your nemesis?
 Has your best sighting just been a fleeting glance and you didn’t get that photo?
 Did you know that the best place to see the corncrake, along with a host of other fantastic and often rare wildlife, is the Isle of Coll?
 And, the best time of year is late April to mid-May which is why we host Coll Bird Festival at this time of year.

 Over the course of a 3-day weekend, Coll Bird Festival (in partnership with the local RSPB reserve) offers a variety of guided walks, boat trips, and talks.
-The ever popular puffin trips to Lunga are back and new, for 2018, is an opportunity to listen to the wonderful nightime song of Coll at our dusk-watch, an alternative boat trip to Tiree, and a hunt for sand lizards and short-necked oil beetles.
+The ever popular puffin trips to Lunga are back and new, for 2018, is a boat trip to Tiree, a hunt for sand lizards and/or short-necked oil beetles, and an opportunity to listen to the enchanting night-time song of Coll at our dusk-watch.
 We also host a ceilidh and organise a beach clean with BBQ to finish off the weekend.
 Visitors can book a package deal or pick and choose individual events.

-The timing of the 2018 programme will be confirmed shortly, but we are pleased to be offering the following:
+For 2018 we are pleased to be offering the following:

-- Dusk-watch – come and hear the nighttime song of Coll.
-Spend time on the RSPB reserve enhancing your identification skills by listening to the magnificent dusk chorus.
+- Dusk-watch (Friday) – 1 x walk token, or £5 – come and hear the enchanting night-time song of Coll.
+Spend time on the RSPB reserve enhancing your identification skills by listening to the magnificent dusk chorus, a true rival (on Coll at least) to the better known dawn chorus.

-- Boat trips – our popular guided boat trips are back again, and the firm favourite, the puffin, is on the programme again with our trips to Lunga.
+- Boat trips (Saturday/Sunday) – £45 (Tiree trip requires a small additional sum for the tour bus) – our popular guided boat trips are back again, and the firm favourite, the puffin, is on the programme again with our trips to Lunga.
 For 2018, we are also visiting Tiree, our neighbouring island.
-It may surprise you, but Tiree and Coll are very different and you’ll enjoy the variety if you choose this trip.
+It may surprise you, but Tiree and Coll are very different and you’ll enjoy the variety if you choose this trip, which will be led by Tiree’s RSPB warden.

-- The Hunt – weather permitting, there will be an RSPB-led hunt to find the sand lizard and short-necked oil beetle.
+- The Hunt (Saturday) – 1 x walk token, or £5 – included in the programme as one of the walks, weather permitting there will be an RSPB-led hunt to find the sand lizard and short-necked oil beetle.
 The short-necked oil beetle was thought to be extinct until it was discovered by the local RSPB manager on Coll (and also at a site in South Devon).

-- Talks – over the course of the weekend there will be 3 talks on a variety of bird-life and wildlife-based topics.
+- Talks (Friday/Saturday) – £5 (includes all 3 talks) – over the course of the weekend there will be 3 talks on a variety of bird-life and wildlife-based topics.

-As part of the Bird Festival there will be a substantial buffet (with bar) accompanying the Saturday evening talk (booking required).
+As part of the Bird Festival there will be a substantial buffet (with bar) prior to the Saturday evening talk (booking required).
+Tickets are £12.

 Both the Island Cafe and Coll Hotel serve lunches and evening meals and both use a variety of local produce as part of their menu.
 If your events take place over lunchtime you have the option of an early lunch at the Island Cafe, or you can book a packed lunch from the Coll Hotel and Tigh na Mara Guesthouse.